Swaps#

 irs_std.history_fields

-Below the rate as a time series is generated:
+Generate the rate as a time series:

 rate = pd.concat({